sutta » mn » Majjhima Nikāya 74

 idameva saccaṁ moghamaññanti;

-“This is the only truth, other ideas are silly.”
+“This is the only truth, anything else is futile.”

 dvīhi me assa viggaho—